ninjascribble/unity5-2d-adventure-game/README.md

 ### Chapter 1.3 - Optimize Draw Calls
 The strategy given for packing sprites is outdated as of Unity 2017.
-This method may still be supported by the Legacy Sprite Packer (enable via project settings), but the newer method uses Spret Atlases to provide packing instead.
+This method may still be supported by the Legacy Sprite Packer (enable via project settings), but the newer method uses Sprite Atlases to provide packing instead.

 **See:** https://docs.unity3d.com/2017.1/Documentation/Manual/SpriteAtlas.html